 “One consistent mistake I see clients making is in focusing on two questions: Who do I need to talk to?
 And what do I need to say?”
 Ed explained.

 “In reality, what they should care more about is org structure, culture, how the company operates, and what makes it tick.
 You’ve got to treat it like a relationship, rather than a sale.
 It’s the relationship that matters.”

-For instance, Ed’s deep technology expertise and operational experience mean he has a unique understanding of the landscape and marketplace at large, as opposed to insights that are only relevant for a specific sales opportunity.
+For instance, Ed’s deep technology enterprise sales strategy expertise and operational experience mean he has a unique understanding of the landscape and marketplace at large, as opposed to insights that are only relevant for a specific sales opportunity.